top of page

 That’s a quote from Temple Grandin being interviewed on CNN.

-She’s arguably the world’s most famous autistic adult, who was brought into the public eye even more when her remarkable life story was told in the biographical HBO Hollywood movie with her namesake, Temple Grandin.
+She’s arguably the world’s most famous autistic adult, who was brought even more into the public eye when her remarkable life story was told in the biographical HBO movie starring her namesake, Temple Grandin.

-Parents who are listening to this today for the first time, and even for the general public, are captivated instantly by Temple’s conviction and certainty about what should be done to help autistic children thrive.
+Parents who are listening to this for the first time today, and the general public, are captivated instantly by Temple’s conviction and certainty about what should be done to help autistic children thrive.
 It’s hard not to see her as an autism expert, to take her advice as truth.
-After all, she herself was diagnosed autistic.
+After all, she herself was diagnosed with autism.

 But should autistic individuals like Temple speak on behalf of all autistics?

-On this week’s A.I.M., we look at the voices of children and adults with autism to understand and to gain insight from their personal lived-experience.
+On this week’s A.I.M., we look at the voices of children and adults with autism to understand and gain insight into their personal lived experiences.

 And we explore the tension between prioritizing learning from autistic lived-experience and recognizing the broad diversity within it.